metno/emep-ctm/Input.rst

 ~~~~~~~~~~~~~~~~~

 Areas with high NO deposition loads have greater soil-NO emissions.
 To
-include this in the model, a netcdf file where pre-calculated
+include this in the model, a NetCDF file where pre-calculated
 N-depositions are included.
 The file made by the results from the
 EMEP/MSC-W model runs over a 5-year period.